mtgjson/mtgjson-website/docs/downloads/all-files/index.md

       content: All Files
   - - meta
     - name: description
-      content: All compiled file download outputs by MTGJSON.
+      content: A list of all files output by the MTGJSON application.
   - - meta
     - property: og:description
-      content: All compiled file download outputs by MTGJSON.
+      content: A list of all files output by the MTGJSON application.
   - - meta
     - name: keywords
-      content: mtg, magic the gathering, mtgjson, json, all files
+      content: mtg, magic the gathering, mtgjson, json, all files, downloads
 ---

 # All Files

-A list of all output files from MTGJSON.
+A list of all files output by the MTGJSON application.

 You can see a dump of all files, including individual sets and decks by going to the [file server](https://mtgjson.com/api/v5/) directly.

-## Downloads Index
+## On this page

 [[toc]]